 Lagos, Nigeria, welcomes the Lekki Free Trade Zone (LFTZ)—a $25 billion project with presence of over 64 global companies—and other major projects as the city government supports its transformation into a smart city, modeled after the Smart City Dubai.
 That’s the plan and it’s underway.
 Except thousands of citizens from the coastal communities of Lagos have been evicted from their homes, lives destroyed by government land grabs.

-In light of the upcoming Real Estate Development Summit in Lagos, Nigeria, [October 28 & 29, 2019], it’s the right moment to zoom in on the current urban projects and how the city is integrating technology in order to become the smart city of Africa.
+In light of the upcoming Real Estate Development Summit in Lagos, Nigeria, [October 28 & 29, 2019], it’s the right moment to zoom in on the current urban projects and how the city is integrating technology in order to become the first smart city in Africa.

 Dangote planned its $14 billion project which includes a petrochemical company, gas pipeline company and fertilizer company, as well as a refinery, to be the biggest refinery in Africa and 6th in the world, to be completed in 2020.
 The Dangote projects are under construction in the Lekki Free Zone in Lagos, Nigeria.